-Whether you’re taking on simple project or a more complex one, its important to consider your design intent before you dive in.
+Whether you’re taking on a simple project or a more complex one, it’s important to consider your design intent before you dive in.
 The first thing I considered was my sketch layout and necessary planes.
 I started by taking some profile pictures of my dog.
 A basic side view, top view, front and back to start.
-This helps with proportions, and allows you scale your model and get the basic overall form of the model.
-I held up a ruler to her head, and measured the approximate size.
+This helps with proportions and allows you to scale your model and get the basic overall form of the model.
+I held up a ruler to her head and measured the approximate size.
 By scaling that image first, I could use the scale tool and scale the rest of the sketch pictures appropriately.

 Channel Your Inner Artist

 From there, you want to think about how you would draw a dog.
 Yes, like on paper with a pencil!
 You break it down into basic shapes and then blend them together, something like this.
 This works for more than just animals too!